 The Perfect Setting Posted December 1, 2006 by Daniel Ostroff

-This could be an ad for Eames chair.
-But it’s a close-up of the central image in an advertisement in the December 2006 ELLE DECOR for Oneida Flatware.
+This could be an ad for an Eames chair, but it’s actually a detail shot of the central image in an advertisement in the December 2006 Elle Decor for Oneida Flatware.

 Instead of looking at the flatware, let’s take a look at the history of this Eames Chair featured in the background of the complete ad, seen below.